j1nnx/j1nnx/README.md

 #### My name is Arkadiy.
 I'm python development intern.

-#### I live in Cheboksary, I'm 17 years old and I study at a college called Skyeng
+#### I live in Cheboksary, I'm 17 years old and I study at a college called Singuarity Hub by Skyeng